 VIR-7831 Antibody Description

-VIR-7831 (GSK4182136) is a fully human anti-SARS-CoV-2 monoclonal antibody that was selected based on its potential to neutralize the virus in vitro, kill infected cells, provide a high barrier to resistance, and achieve high concentrations in the lungs (one of the major sites of infection).
+VIR-7831 (GSK4182136) is a fully human anti-SARS-CoV-2 monoclonal antibody selected based on its potential to neutralize the virus in vitro, kill infected cells, provide a high barrier to resistance, and achieve high concentrations in the lungs (one of the major sites of infection).
+VIR-7831 is a dual-action monoclonal antibody that was selected for clinical development based on its potential to both block viral entry into healthy cells and clear infected cells, as well as its potential to provide a high barrier to resistance.

-Vir Biotechnology's antibody binds to an epitope on SARS-CoV-2 that is shared with SARS-CoV-1 (also known as SARS), indicating that the epitope is highly conserved, which may make it more difficult for escape mutants to develop.
+Vir Biotechnology's antibody binds to an epitope on SARS-CoV-2 shared with SARS-CoV-1 (SARS).
+In pre-clinical trials, the antibody has shown the ability to neutralize the SARS-CoV-2 live virus by binding to an epitope on SARS-CoV-2 shared with SARS-CoV-1, indicating that the epitope is highly conserved, which may make it more difficult for escape mutants to develop.

 A manuscript developed by Vir in collaboration with the MRC-University of Glasgow Centre for Virus Research, published on November 5, 2020, "shows that the receptor-binding motif of SARS-CoV-2, a major target of neutralizing antibodies, is evolving at a higher rate than the rest of the receptor-binding domain and spike, and is resilient to change,” said Herbert “Skip” Virgin, M.D., Ph.D., chief scientific officer of Vir, in a press release.

 “It is reminiscent of our experience with influenza A, where the mutability of the region targeted by the most potent neutralizing antibodies results in ineffective immunity year-over-year.
-Our demonstration of a virulent SARS-CoV-2 immune evasion mutant provides a cautionary tale for how we address this pandemic, and indicates the importance of ongoing surveillance for immune evasion mutations in the development of antibodies and vaccines.”
+Our demonstration of a virulent SARS-CoV-2 immune evasion mutant provides a cautionary tale for how we address this pandemic.
+It indicates the importance of ongoing surveillance for immune evasion mutations in the development of antibodies and vaccines.”

-VIR Bio is a California-based clinical-stage immunology company focused on combining immunologic insights with cutting-edge technologies to treat and prevent serious infectious diseases.
+VIR Bio is a California-based clinical-stage immunology company that combines immunologic insights with cutting-edge technologies to treat and prevent serious infectious diseases.
 'We engineer the fully-human antibodies that we discover to enhance their therapeutic potential,' says the company's website.

 VIR-7831 Antibody Indication

-VIR-7831 is being evaluated for the early treatment of COVID-19, a disease caused by the SARS-CoV-2 virus in patients who are at high risk of hospitalization.
+VIR-7831 is being evaluated for the early treatment of COVID-19, a disease caused by the SARS-CoV-2 virus in patients at high risk of hospitalization.
+VIR-7831 is an investigational compound not approved by the U.S. FDA or any other regulatory authority.
+VIR-7831 is also evaluated in the global Phase 2/3 COMET-ICE (COVID-19 Monoclonal antibody Efficacy Trial - Intent to Care Early) trial.

 No pediatric or pregnancy efficacy has been disclosed.